codyngpriest/binary_trees/README.md

 29. Big O #BST
 What are the average time complexities of those operations on a Binary Search Tree (one answer per line):

+30. Is AVL
+This is a function that checks if a binary tree is a valid AVL Tree